Generic selectors

 In discussing how God intends us to keep the Sabbath, the ministry of Jesus Christ becomes important.
 During His life, Jesus Christ always kept the Sabbath.
 What He did on that day is revealing:

-MARK 1:21 Then they went into Capernaum; and on the Sabbath day He [Jesus Christ] immediately went into the synagogue and taught the people.
+MARK 1:21 Then they went into Capernaum, and immediately on the Sabbath He [Jesus Christ] entered the synagogue and taught.

 How did Jesus Christ teach the people?

-LUKE 4:16 And He came to Nazareth, where He had been brought up; and according to His custom, He went into the synagogue on the Sabbath day and stood up to read.
+LUKE 4:16 So He came to Nazareth, where He had been brought up.
+And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read [the scriptures].

 For us, preparing for the Sabbath should anticipate being taught by God.
 Whether through our own studies or a sermon, prepare to learn from God.
 No pupil gains much by going to a classroom without thinking about, and preparing for, the upcoming lesson.
 Being mentally ready as a student is important, especially if the preceding week was filled with distractions.